 Friends’ faith has led them to take an active role in social issues and service throughout the history of the Religious Society of Friends.
 Historically, Quakers have passed down testimonies that embody much of what guides our practice.
 Quakers hold testimonies regarding integrity, simplicity, equality, peace, community, and stewardship.
 Because our experience changes as times change, the testimonies have evolved in response to changing contexts, new needs, and new perceptions of the world.

-Boulder Friends, as a continuation of their worship, take an active role in social issues and service, both as individuals and as representatives of the Meeting.
-Some of Boulder Meeting’s current projects are described below, with links to additional information.
+Boulder Friends, as a continuation of their worship, are involved in social issues and service both as individuals and as representatives of the Meeting.
+Some current Meeting projects are described below.

 Assistance for the homeless in Boulder County: The Service Committee organizes meal preparation once a month at Boulder Shelter for the Homeless, provides supplies and maintenance at the Echo House apartments for homeless families, and provides financial help to Bridge House.
 Individual Friends volunteer at Emergency Family Assistance.

 Assistance to groups in need, here and abroad: Recent Meeting work includes aiding Sudanese refugees in Boulder, assisting rural communities at Pine Ridge Reservation in South Dakota, and providing financial assistance for projects in a community in Togo, Africa.

-The Indigenous Peoples Concerns Committee seeks to increase our understanding and appreciation of Indigenous Peoples, to learn from them and their cultures, and to support them in exercising their rights and achieving their goals.
+The Indigenous Peoples Concerns Committee (IPC) seeks to increase our understanding and appreciation of Indigenous Peoples, to learn from them and their cultures, and to support them in exercising their rights and achieving their goals.